kd8bny/LiMEaide/README.md

 # LiMEaide
 ## v1.2.1
 ## About
-LiMEaide is a python wrapper that will simplify Linux digital forensics in an enterprise environment.
-All you need to do is feed LiMEaide a remote Linux client IP, sit back, and consume your favorite caffeinated beverage.
+LiMEaide is a python application designed to remotely dump RAM of a Linux client and create a volatility profile for later analysis on your local host.
+I hope that this will simplify Linux digital forensics in a remote environment.
+In order to use LiMEaide all you need to do is feed a remote Linux client IP address, sit back, and consume your favorite caffeinated beverage.

 ## How To
 ### TL;DR
 ```
 python3 limeaide.py <IP>
 ```
-and magic happens
+and magic happens.

+For more deatiled usage checkout the [wiki](https://github.com/kd8bny/LiMEaide/wiki)

 ### Detailed usage
 ```
 limeaide.py [OPTIONS] REMOTE_IP
 -h, --help
-    show this dialog
+    Shows the help dialog

 -s, --sudoer
     Execute memory grab as sudoer.
 This is useful when root privileges are not granted